 - 1. Main responsibilities.
 There are three main categories of work that you will do as a staffer on the Law Review: editing pieces for publication, writing a Comment, and working on Online projects. - a) Cite checks.
 Editing assignments, known as cite checks, help ensure the substantive and technical accuracy of pieces selected for publication in the Law Review.
-Staffers will review each citation in a Comment, Article, or Book Review and edit the piece for style and technical errors.
+Staffers review each citation in a Comment, Article, Essay or Book Review and edit the piece for style and technical errors.
 Each piece published in the Law Review receives four staffer edits.
-Each cite check lasts for five to eight days, depending on the type of cite check assigned.
-Generally, staffers will do three cite checks over the course of their 2L year.
-These cite checks are scheduled at the beginning of the quarter, so students are on notice for when they will occur. - b) Comments.
+Each cite check lasts five to eight days, depending on the type of cite check assigned.
+Generally, staffers complete three cite checks over the course of their 2L year.
+These cite checks are scheduled months in advance, so students have significant notice of when they are expected to conduct a cite check. - b) Comments.
 Completing a Comment is a requirement of journal membership.
-Each Law Review staffer will write an original piece of legal scholarship of about 10,000-13,500 words.
-Typically, this Comment satisfies the Law School's Substantial Research Project (SRP) credit, meaning
+Each Law Review staffer writes an original piece of legal scholarship of about 10,000-13,500 words.
+Typically, this Comment satisfies the Law School's Substantial Research Project (SRP) credit, meaning staffers do not have to satisfy this requirement through a separate class.
+Before writing a Comment, staffers propose topic ideas and analyze the proposed topics of their peers to determine if those topics are suitable for a Comment.
+After choosing a topic, staffers work with Law Review editors and faculty advisors to draft and revise their Comment through the Fall and Winter Quarters.
+Several Comments are then selected for publication in the Law Review. - c) Online projects.
+The University of Chicago Law Review Online publishes shorter case notes and essays, which have a minimum length of about 1,500 words, in an online-only format.
+Case notes and essays can come from a variety of authors, including from faculty and from student members of the Law Review.
+Staffers participate in the Online publication pipeline, including drafting an essay or case note for publication.